 What kind of thoughts comes to mind when you read these lists of Starchy and Sugary foods?
 Does it feel like all your favorite foods are high on the glycemic index?
-Are there family members or friends you cook for who refuse to eat the kinds of foods that rank as low-glycemic?
+Are there family members or friends you cook for who refuse to eat foods that are low-glycemic?
 Let me help you think all of this through.